 - (3) Compliance with the Law.
 All University personnel are required to observe and comply with all state and federal laws applicable to the University.
 Any questions regarding the application of law to situations, or the compliance requirements of the law, should be referred by University personnel to their immediate supervisor or any other individual in his or her supervisory chain.
-Should anyone in the supervisory chain require assistance in interpreting the requirements of compliance efforts, they may contact the Office of the General Counsel or the University Audit and Compliance Office, as appropriate. - (4) Discrimination, Harassment and Mistreatment.
+Should anyone in the supervisory chain require assistance in interpreting the legal requirements of compliance efforts, they may contact the Office of the General Counsel. - (4) Discrimination, Harassment and Mistreatment.
 The University is committed to providing and maintaining an environment that is free of discrimination, harassment or mistreatment based on one's membership in a protected class.
 The University does not tolerate any form of prohibited discriminatory or harassing behavior directed toward another member of the University community.

-See regulations: FPU-1.004 Non-Discrimination /Equal Opportunity, FPU-1.005 Discrimination and Harassment Complaint and Investigation Procedures, and FPU-1.005P Sexual Harassment.
+See regulations: FPU-1.004 Non-Discrimination and Equal Opportunity, FPU-1.005 Discrimination and Harassment Complaint Policy and Procedures, and FPU-1.005P Sexual Harassment.